Popular Stores

 U.S. Alcohol Sales Rise Amid the Pandemic

-The COVID-19 epidemic began to affect many Americans around mid-March 2020, and many people stayed at home for fear of contracting COVID-19.
-Soon after states across the U.S. implemented stay-at-home orders and other restrictions to reduce the spread of COVID-19.
-The pandemic has brought a lot of additional stress to people's lives.
-In addition to this, it reduces many of the normal channels people have for coping with stress, such as social support and going to the gym.
+The COVID-19 pandemic began to affect many Americans around mid-March 2020, and many people stayed at home for fear of contracting the virus.
+Consequently, states across the U.S. implemented stay-at-home orders and other restrictions to reduce the spread of COVID-19.
+The pandemic has brought a lot of additional stress to people's lives, while also reducing many normal coping mechanisms, such as social support and access to the gym.
 Alcohol sales have surged due to an increase in alcohol consumption related to stress and boredom.

-During the worst months of the COVID-19 pandemic from March 2020 to September 2020, U.S. liquor retail store sales correlated with usual trends, according to a study by Columbia University's Mailman School of Public Health.
+In the height of the COVID-19 pandemic from March 2020 to September 2020, U.S. liquor retail store sales correlated with usual trends, according to a study by Columbia University's Mailman School of Public Health.
 Compared with the previous year, sales in food service and drinking establishments declined significantly over the same period.
 These results suggest an increase in household alcohol consumption in the United States.
-Alcohol retail sales rose sharply in the early days of the pandemic, with alcohol sales up 54% in the first few weeks of the lockdown compared to last year.
+Alcohol retail sales rose sharply in the early days of the pandemic, with a 54% increase in the first few weeks of the lockdown compared to last year.
 A September 2020 JAMA Network Open study found that alcohol consumption increased by 14% compared to 2019.
 Between March 2020 and September 2020, liquor store sales were $41.9 billion, up 20% year over year.

-While U.S. beer and wine sales are up from last year, people seem to be increasingly turning to spirits during the stay-at-home period.
-For the nine-week period ending May 2, 2020, U.S. spirits sales went up 34.1% from last year, while wine sales rose 30.1% over the same period, according to CouponBirds' data.
+While beer and wine sales in the U.S. have shown an increase compared to last year, there's a noticeable trend towards spirits during the stay-at-home period.
+For the nine-week period ending May 2, 2020, U.S. spirits sales went up 34.1% from last year, while wine sales rose 30.1% over the same period, according to CouponBirds' research.
 Beer sales rose 12.6%, and gin outsold spirits overall, with retail sales up 42.5% over the nine-week period compared to last year.

 Retail store sales and overall consumer spending declined across all beverage categories in the U.S. as online sales boomed.
-With bars and restaurants closed, consumers have largely opted to buy goods online.
-During the seven-week COVID-19 impact period ending April 18, 2020, dollar sales of physical alcohol rose 21% compared to this time a year ago, while online sales of alcohol surged to a year earlier It rose 234% before it more than doubled.
+With bars and restaurants closed, consumers largely opted to buy goods online.
+During the seven-week COVID-19 impact period ending April 18, 2020, dollar sales of physical alcohol rose by 21% compared to the same period the previous year while online sales of alcohol increased by 234%, more than doubling compared to a year earlier.

-A report found that online alcohol sales have grown 131% since 2019, easily outpacing food and beverages overall.
-Online alcohol sales in the U.S. reach $6.1 billion in 2021, according to exclusive industry data released by Rabobank, the world's leading food and agribusiness bank.
-Rabobank expects online alcohol sales to grow another 3.4% by 2022.
+A report found that online alcohol sales have grown 131% since 2019, easily outpacing the overall growth of food and beverages.
+Online alcohol sales in the U.S. reached $6.1 billion in 2021, according to exclusive industry data released by Rabobank, the world's leading food and agribusiness bank.
+Rabobank projects online alcohol sales to grow another 3.4% by 2022.
 Other estimates for online alcohol sales are a bit more conservative, but still report massive growth through 2025, more than doubling today's market value.
 According to IWSR, a market analysis firm for the spirits industry, 54% of online alcohol buyers in the U.S. said they made their first purchase during the pandemic.

 In 2020, consumption of canned cocktails in the U.S. increased 52.7% from the previous year and accounted for 6.9% of total alcohol ready-to-drink category sales, according to IWSR.
 Sales of premixed cocktails rose 42.3% year over year to $1.6 billion, according to the American Distilled Spirits Council.